Field Engineer Visa Sponsorship Jobs in Virginia

 Which companies sponsor visas for field engineers in Virginia?

 Defense and IT contractors headquartered or operating in Northern Virginia are among the most active sponsors for field engineers.
-Companies like Leidos, Booz Allen Hamilton, Northrop Grumman, SAIC, and Perspecta have sponsored H-1B petitions for engineering roles.
+Companies like Leidos, Booz Allen Hamilton, Northrop Grumman, SAIC, and Perspecta have sponsored H-1B visa petitions for engineering roles.
 Telecom and cloud infrastructure firms, including Verizon and AWS (with major data center operations in Ashburn), also have a track record of field engineer sponsorship.

 Which visa types are most common for field engineer roles in Virginia?

 The H-1B is the most common visa for field engineers in Virginia, provided the role qualifies as a specialty occupation requiring a relevant bachelor's degree or higher.
 Engineers from Canada or Mexico may qualify for the TN visa under the USMCA.
-Australian nationals may be eligible for the E-3.
+Australian nationals may be eligible for the E-3 visa.
 Field engineers working for multinational firms may also be considered for L-1B visas based on specialized knowledge.

 Which cities in Virginia have the most field engineer sponsorship jobs?